-Striking gateways at the prominent Kyoto Shinto shrine
+Memorable torii gates at the famous Kyoto Shinto shrine

 Dedicated to Inari, the deity of a good harvest and success in business, Fushimi Inari Taisha is the head of all of Japan's Inari shrines.
-The seemingly endless path of vibrant orange torii gates leading up Mt.
+The seemingly endless path of vibrant orange torii gates that line the approach to Mt.
 Inari makes for an impressive setting and is one of the most famous images of Japan.

-- Walking through the shrine's thousand-strong tunnel of torii gates
+- Walking through the shrine's tunnel of 1,000 torii gates

 - Sampling what may be the original fortune cookie

 - Kitsune udon noodles and other fox favorites

 How to Get There

 Located in southern Kyoto, Fushimi Inari Taisha is easily accessed from Kyoto Station.